coolmaksat/hvpapp/README.md

  ```
 	pip install -r requirements.txt
  ```
- - Run script test.py (avilable above) to test the installation of the python dependencies.
+ - Run python 2 for the script test.py (available above) to test the installation of the python dependencies.
+If the script fails, please try again to install the required dependencies.

 ## Native Installation